brandtbucher/pycapi/README.md

 AttributeError: dlsym(RTLD_DEFAULT, PyDict_Check): symbol not found
 ```

-`pycapi` is also fully loaded on import, so you can use tab-completion and other introspection techniques to discover APIs. `pythonapi` requires you to access the attribute _before_ it is loaded, and there is no way to get a complete listing of what it supports.
+`pycapi` is also fully loaded on import, so you can use tab-completion and other introspection techniques to discover APIs. `ctypes.pythonapi` requires you to access the attribute *before* it is loaded, and there is no way to get a complete listing of what it supports.

 ### It's faster.

-In many cases, it's even _faster than the built-in equivalent_ in the Python layer.
+In many cases, it can be even *faster than the built-in equivalent* in the Python layer.
 The numbers speak for themselves:

 ```py
 In [1]: from pycapi import PyDict_New, PyDict_Clear, PyDict_Copy